rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 5. Create a CSV or Excel file(XLS) that contains the information detailed in the **Data Format** section of the **Import Mailboxes** page.
 You can download a template from that section to help you create a file with the correct format.

     Note: You are not able to create a username that already exists as an alias, group list, distribution list, or as another mailbox.
 You must remove the conflicting address before using the same username.

-	**Passwords requirements:**
+	**Password requirements:**
   - It must be at least eight characters.
   - It must use characters from at least three of the following four character types:
     - English alphabet uppercase letters (A&ndash;Z)